Tipping in Ireland: Why, When & What You Should Tip in Ireland in 2023!

 Tipping in Hotels is not as common in Ireland but again I am sure the staff would very much appreciate it if it is something you decide to do.
 This doesn’t need to be a huge amount, perhaps €1 or €2 to say thank you for carrying your bags, housekeeping or a good concierge service.
 No matter what you decide the staff will not be offended.

-Tipping a taxi driver in Ireland is not common as the journey tends to be rather expensive to begin with.
 However, with that being said If the driver was friendly, took the quickest route, or helped with your luggage, it’d be a nice gesture to round up the fare or leave an extra euro or two.

 One thing I noticed while visiting the US is a lot of people tend to tip the bus drivers for tours and experiences.
 This is not common practice in Ireland however like all services it is appreciated.
-However, one thing you have to do when exiting the bus is thank the driver.
-This is a big cultural thing in Ireland and someone leaving without saying thank you will not go unnoticed.

 When it comes to hairdressers you might feel the need to tip a little something extra if you’ve had a particularly good experience.
 This could be as simple as a fabulous haircut that makes your confidence peak.